April shooting deemed self-defense - Pomeroy Daily Sentinel

 The woman then set off her home alarm system to notify law enforcement.
 She then heard her dogs barking again before opening a door to the home’s “sun room.”

 “The man was standing there now holding kitchen shears over his head and coming at her,” said Holdren.
 “She indicated she was in fear for her life and I don’t know how you couldn’t be.
-She shot the man.
-She indicated and it was confirmed she shot him twice, once in the eye and once in the chest.”
+She shot the man.”

 Holdren said between Ohio Bureau of Criminal Investigation and the Gallia Sheriff’s Office, they sought for any connection between the victim and Coon.
 They were unable to find one.
 Law enforcement interviewed acquaintances and family of Coon as well as the victim, probed mobile phones and still did not find a connection between the individuals.
 Coon appeared to have randomly driven to the East Bethel Church Road home.